dkomics/ilri-africa-cdc-training/bacteria-wgs/bacteria-wgs.md

     ```

-#### ***Generate consensus genome sequences***
+### ***Generate consensus genome sequences***

-Note that for genome assembly, the parameters are adjusted accordingly until a desirable draft genome assembly is achieved.
+Genome assembly refers to the process of putting back together the nucleotide sequences usually using short DNA sequences to create a representation of the original chromosome from which the sequences originated.
+The goal of genome assembly tools is to create long contiguous pieces of sequence (contigs) from short reads.
+The contigs are then ordered and oriented in relation to one another to form scaffolds.
+Genome assembly is a computationally intensive and difficult problem.
+The assembly tools have parameters that need to be tweaked and have a large effect on the outcome of any assembly.
+The parameters are adjusted accordingly until a desirable draft genome assembly is achieved.

 ```
     module load spades/3.15
 ```

 1. Change into the `spades` directory